desertwitch/mirrorshuttle/README.md

   - Exclude rules for omitting specific absolute paths from either mode.
   - Fails early on misconfiguration or unsafe directory states.

+#### INSTALLATION

+To build from source, a Makefile is included with the project's source code.
+Running `make all` will compile the application and pull in any necessary dependencies. `make check` runs the test suite and static analysis tools.

+For convenience, precompiled static binaries for common architectures are released through GitHub.
+These can be installed into `/usr/bin/` or respective system locations; ensure they are executable by running `chmod +x` before use.

 #### USAGE

     mirrorshuttle --mode=init|move --mirror=ABSPATH --target=ABSPATH [flags]